 Horizontal gaze nystagmus test:

 The officer passes a pen or similar object in front of your face and you are asked to follow it with your eyes.
 This tests your body’s physiological response which the NHSTA believes can highlight intoxication in motorists who have become adept at performing motor skills while under the influence.
-Con: Supposedly, if your eyes jerk or tremble (nystagmus) when the pen is passed from side to side, it indicates intoxication.
+Con: If your eyes jerk or tremble (nystagmus) when the pen is passed from side to side, it indicates intoxication.
 However, the officer should admit that nystagmus can, and does, occur naturally in many people, and that stress and bright lights (which are present at every traffic stop) can bring an onset of nystagmus.

-Walk the line/walk and turn test:
+Walk and turn test: